kaymal/raspberry-pi-projects/README.md

-# raspberry-pi-projects
+# Physical Computing with Raspberry Pi and Python

-My Raspberry Pi projects with Python.
+My Raspberry Pi physical computing projects with Python.